 Cuba, The Manics And Rock Music

-(This piece, considered and balanced, appeared in NME in February 2001, when cheap viagra the Manics visited Cuba.
+(This piece, considered and balanced, appeared in NME in February generic viagra 2001, when the Manics visited Cuba.
 I append it with a rather more satirical view I took in the funny pages a week later . . . )

 So, Manic Street Preachers are to breach one of the last territories forbidden to rock’n’roll and play Cuba.
 Nicky Wire admits that it could be “a disaster – there might be no PA.” but states that the band are making this journey in a spirit of “adventure” and to defy the usual cliches of the rock comeback.
 Since the Cuban Missile Crisis concentrated the minds of the US folk-rock protest movement (Joan Baez, Phil Ochs, Bob Dylan), Cuban has exerted a magentic pull on rock music – whether it be the ardent politics of The Clash, on ”Washington Bullets’ from Sandinista!
 Havana for the playboys in the Cuban sun/For Castro is a colour, redder than red/Those Washington Bullets want Castro dead.” or the more superficial vogue for Cuban heels or musical salsa trappings (very popular in the cocktail-swigging early Eighties), or the radical chic of bands ranging from Rage Against The Machine to The Go -Betweens, posing in front of images of the late revolutionary icon Che Guevara.
 However, The Manics have gone a step further than their radical forbears in actually setting foot on the much-idealised Communist Caribbean island and playing there.